-The Origin of Christmas in July
+Christmas in July is basically that.

 However, in the Southern Hemisphere, the joy of Christmas is celebrated on sun-baked beaches with picnics and prawns on the barbie (that’s barbeque in Aussie slang).
-The children build sandcastles rather than snowmen and ride surfboards rather than snow sleds.
+The children there, build sandcastles rather than snowmen and ride surfboards rather than snow sleds.

 That longing for the magical feeling of Christmas is so strong for some, that it has resulted in what we know as, Christmas in July.

-Which Countries Celebrate Christmas in July?
+What Date is Christmas in July?

 When I immigrated to Australia from the UK, I arrived a week before Christmas.
 It was hot.
 Already, that cold ‘Christmassy’ feeling was missing.

 Wrapping up in woolly scarves and braving the wintery winds whilst searching for the perfect gift, is as much a part of Christmas as the turkey stuffing and all the trimmings.
-So I can understand the hankering for the Christmas ‘feels’ experienced in the Northern hemisphere.
+So I can understand the hankering for the Christmas ‘feels’ that are experienced in the Northern hemisphere.

 With so many immigrants from the northern hemisphere, it is a chance to experience a Christmas that closely matches their wintery memories.
 They want to evoke a more realistic ‘Christmassy’ feel.

-Christmas in Australia is synonymous with barbecues, beaches, slapping on sunscreen and playing in the pool in above 30-degree C temperatures.
-However, Christmas in July in Australia is a whole different story.
+Christmas in Australia is synonymous with barbecues, beaches, slapping on sunscreen and playing in the pool in above 30-degree Celcius temperatures.

-Restaurants tout Christmas in July menus, pubs and clubs hold festive parties, Christmas lights are displayed on buildings, ice rinks and fake snow machines appear; all working together to recreate that elusive wintery Christmas experience.
+In midwinter in Australia, restaurants tout Christmas in July menus and pubs and clubs hold festive parties.
+Christmas lights are displayed on buildings, and ice rinks and fake snow machines appear, all working together to recreate that elusive wintery Christmas experience.

-You might hear the words, Yulefest or Yuletide which are synonymous with Christmas in July, though they are also a good excuse to extend the Christmassy feel for the whole of the southern hemisphere winter, June, July and August.
+You might hear the words, Yulefest or Yuletide which are synonymous with Christmas in July.
+Though they are also a good excuse to extend the Christmassy feel for the whole of the southern hemisphere winter; June, July and August.